Hiking the Hanauma Bay Rock Bridge Trail on Oʻahu

 Hanauma Bay Rim Trailhead Parking

-Parking for the Hanauma Bay Rock Bridge is on Nāwiliwili Street just after turning off of Kalanianaʻole Highway.
-There should be plenty of street parking any time of the day.
+Parking for the Hanauma Bay Rock Bridge is at the beginning of Nāwiliwili Street just after turning off of Kalanianaʻole Highway.

 Google Maps Directions: Hanauma Bay Rock Bridge Trailhead